deveshp/netlify-faunadb-todomvc/README.md

 8. Create your FaunaDB database with `netlify addons:create fauna`
 9. Via the Netlify UI, trigger a redeploy.

 When deploy finishes, visit your site (you can find the link on your Netlify dashbaord), and sign up as a user to manage your todo lists and items.
+(If you upgrade to Netlify's paid Identity service they add the option to login via Facebook, GitHub, etc.)

 The application includes an `identity-signup.js` function which is triggered upon email confirmation to create the FaunaDB user.
 So click that confirmation link and start using your app.

-Any changes you push to your master branch will be automatically deployed.
+Any changes you push to your master branch will be automatically deployed, thanks Netlify!

 ## Developing Locally